-Asset Class Methodology Global Equity 50% of notional currency exposure is hedged using rolling 3-month OTC (Non-Collateralised) Currency Forwards.
+Asset Class Methodology Global Equity 50% of notional currency exposure is hedged using rolling up to 4-month OTC (Non-Collateralised) Currency Forwards.
 The currencies are hedged according to the MSCI World Index allocations (rather than by reference to underlying actual exposures, where these may differ).
 Proxies for certain currencies are used where considered appropriate.
-Infrastructure 50% of the currency exposure is hedged using rolling 3-month OTC (Non-Collateralised) Currency Forwards.
-Private Debt 100% of the currency exposure is hedged using rolling 3-month OTC (Non- Collateralised) Currency Forwards.
+Infrastructure 50% of the currency exposure is hedged using rolling up to 4-month OTC (Non-Collateralised) Currency Forwards.
+Private Debt 100% of the currency exposure is hedged using rolling up to 4-month OTC (Non-Collateralised) Currency Forwards.